yameday/taobaobao/README.md

 ## Motivation

-TaoBaoBao is a co-working project dedicated to help users to get easier and more joyful products searching experience.
+TaoBaoBao is a co-working project dedicated to help users get easier and more joyful products searching experience.
 This project is proposed by TransferHelper, developed by GemHunter.

 ## Screenshots